momeni/sharif-thesis/README.md

    * thesis_content.tex: This file must be updated to include all chapters,
  * img folder: Includes all images (it may have subfolders too),
  * resources: Includes resources.bib for citations.
 You may want to save PDF of used resources in that folder too,
- * one folder for each chapter of the thesis including a .tex file with same name.
+ * one folder for each chapter of the thesis including a .tex file with the same name.
 For example find the introduction and future_work folders.

 ##Compilation
 For compiling TeX files to PDF, issue **make** command.
 It compiles bibtex for references, xindy for two glossaries, and XeLaTeX for the PDF file itself.
 It compiles as many times as required to get all cross-links correctly compiled.
 In sake of fast compilation, you can use **make once** which just run XeLaTeX one time.
 For most the time, it's not important to have an updated glossary or references list.
-So you can **make once** by default and *make* to obtain the really final version.
+So you can **make once** by default and **make** to obtain the really final version.
 BTW, you need to **make** for the first time.
 Because with empty glossaries, **make once** won't succeed.
 Also you should add name of all TeX files to the *TEX0* variable in the Makefile.

 ##License
     Copyright © 2013 Behnam Momeni